By Gilly Carr

 Daly comes to our attention through some notes written on his occupation registration card: ‘reported leaving for Germany 30.6.41.
 Reported returned from Germany 24.1.43’.
 He was once of the Irish men who voluntarily left Jersey to work in Germany.

 On 22 December 1943 his name appears in the political prisoner log book as having been charged with theft.
-He was let out of Jersey jail on 8 January 1944; perhaps he was not convicted.
+He was let out of Jersey jail on 8 January 1944; perhaps his sentence included time already served.

 Sources